kanekos99/blog/src/posts/2025-12-04-11ty-Resources.md

 - [**Creating tag pages**](https://www.youtube.com/watch?v=kRQr9W7WcVc)<br>
   > A Youtube tutorial for creating pages like [this](/blog/tag/resources/) to allow people to filter your posts by tags.
 - [**Pagination with 11ty**](https://www.youtube.com/watch?v=ZUguRkGz-3Q)<br>
-  > A short Youtube tutorial on how to paginate your posts using 11ty's built in pagination functions.
+  > A short Youtube tutorial on how to paginate your posts using 11ty's built-in pagination functions.
 I didn't use this in the end and opted for a custom JS pagination instead because I wanted to paginate my tag pages as well, which this doesn't seem to be capable of (as far as I am aware, but do let me know if that is possible too.)
 - [**Javascript Pagination**](https://www.geeksforgeeks.org/javascript/create-a-pagination-using-html-css-and-javascript/)<br>
   > I used this as a base for implementing a custom Javascript pagination function for this blog.
 Unfortunately because I have too little posts on this blog as of me writing this, the pagination feature is not yet visible.
 - [**Ayano's Comment Widget**](https://virtualobserver.moe/ayano/comment-widget)<br>
   > The widget that I'm using for the comments section on my posts!
 It fetches comments that are stored in a google sheet so no third party service required.
 Pretty easy to set up and super customisable.
 Much better than any other third party static site comments feature that I've found.
-Unforuntately it doesn't work for newer Neocities sites that have a more restrictive CORS policy, but it's totally functional if you have an older website like mine, or if you use some other hosting platform like Github Pages.
+Unfortunately it doesn't work for newer Neocities sites that have a more restrictive CORS policy, but it's totally functional if you have an older website like mine, or if you use some other hosting platform like Github Pages.

 ### Deployment